simonhp66/simonhp66.github.io/README.md

 Agent moving: The standard method of moving agents involves each agent moving both co-ordinates in an iteration.
 This means that an agent always moves in a diagonal fashion (rather like the bishop in a chess game).
 This also means that there are certain cells in the environment that an agent can never reach.
 If you think of the environment as like a chessboard all agents can play on either white squares or black ones but cannot change colours.
 With a small number of agents and heavy "grazing" of the environment this leads to a distinctive criss/cross pattern as either the white or black cells are repeatedly eaten.
 This is less apparent with a large number of agents as about half will be on each "colour".
 The method of moving was therefore modified so that on each iteration an agent can move to any of the surrounding 8 cells or remain in the same place.
+In addition agents with more than 1000 score were given the ability to move two squares in any direction.

 Agent sharing: This is where the power attribute is used.
 Agents meeting other agents that are less powerful than themselves "steal" 100 units from the less powerful agent.
 If two agents meet of the same power then they share their units equally as described in the instructions.